owl4ce/dotfiles/README.md

 <details>
 <summary><b>The step you're waiting for</b></summary>

-The final step is to login to the openbox-session, basically login from your display manager like lightdm, gdm, etc.
-If you're using [`~/.xinitrc`](https://wiki.archlinux.org/title/Xinit) without a display manager, simply add the following one-liner commands at the end.
+The final step is to login to the openbox-session, basically login from your display manager such as lightdm, gdm, etc. If you're using [`~/.xinitrc`](https://wiki.archlinux.org/title/Xinit) without a display manager, simply add the following one-liner commands at the end.

 **Systemd-based Linux distributions**